jakiestfu/Shadow/README.md

 ```php
 attribute( $key )
 ```
-* `$key`:  String - A key (as in key/value) to record data as. i.e. "impressions" or "cumComments"
+* `$key`:  String - A key (as in key/value) to record data as. i.e. "impressions" or "404s"

 ```php
 item( $itemID, $timestamp = false )
 ```
-* `$itemID`: String - A unique identifier for the object you would like to track. i.e. (setting 5 as the `itemID` with "post" set as the `itemType` infers that we are referencing Post ID#5)
+* `$itemID`: String - A unique identifier for the object you would like to track. i.e. (setting 5 as the `itemID` with "post" set as the `itemType` infers that we are referencing Post ID #5).
+Int ID's will work best in this field.
 * `$timestamp`: Int - If tracking the `relation` of an object, the objects timestamp must be passed as an Int to accurately determine the Popularity of the object

 ```php